 Since cycling has increased in NYC, the number of cycling accidents has also increased.
 The most common type of cycling accidents include:

 Intersection accidents.
 The most common type of bicycle accident is an intersection accident.
 This typically occurs when a driver turns or merges with traffic and collides with cyclists.
 Sometimes, a driver cannot see a cyclist riding in an intersection and can turn too quickly, which can cause a collision.

 Doored.
 This can happen even when a car is parked.
 For example, if a motorist opens their door unexpectedly while a cyclist is passing, they can hit the rider and cause significant injury.

 Bike lane.
 Driving a car in the bike lane is illegal, even if it is only for a moment.
 A driver entering the bike lane can cause a distraction and strike a cyclist.

 Determining liability after a cycling accident can be challenging, depending on your situation.
 Proving that another person was negligent and responsible for your injuries depends on several factors, including street signage, the condition of the car or vehicle, and the driver’s state.
-If you have been injured in a cycling accident, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 and discuss your case with a dedicated professional.
+If you have been injured in a cycling accident, contact a NYC personal injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 and discuss your case with a dedicated professional.